 Serwotka added that, while "untrained military personnel" has been brought in to replace striking workers in the UK, the government won't be able to do this in France.

-During the Christmas Border Force strikes, passport checks at Heathrow, Gatwick, Manchester, Glasgow, Cardiff and Birmingham were affected.
-Border Force staff at the port of Newhaven, East Sussex, were also included in the strikes.
+During the Christmas Border Force strikes, passport checks at Heathrow, Gatwick, Manchester, Glasgow, Cardiff and Birmingham were affected, along with the port of Newhaven, East Sussex.

 In response, the government drafted more than 800 military personnel and civil servants to staff entry gates.